Top 10 Symbols of New Beginnings with Their Meanings

 Number Eight

-In Biblical numerology, the number eight is thought to symbolize new beginnings, because the eighth day was the first day after creation.
+In Biblical numerology, people associate the number eight with new beginnings, as the eighth day marks the first day after creation.

 Some scholars note that eight people survived the Great Flood, which contributes to the significance of the number.